aditya-/Docker_App_Deployment_EC2/README.md

 ## First step, running up the services

 Since one of the goals is to obtain the ``sonarqube`` report of our project, we should be able to access sonarqube from the jenkins service. ``Docker compose`` is a best choice to run services working together.
-We configure our application services in a yaml file as below.
+We configure our application services in a yaml file as mentioned below.

 ``docker-compose.yml``
 ```yml